backstage/backstage/plugins/api-docs/api-report.md

   apiEntity: ApiEntity;
 }) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AsyncApiDefinitionWidgetProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "AsyncApiDefinitionWidget" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const AsyncApiDefinitionWidget: ({ definition }: Props_5) => JSX.Element;
+export const AsyncApiDefinitionWidget: ({
+  definition,
+}: AsyncApiDefinitionWidgetProps) => JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "ConsumedApisCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)